-We also recognize that the promotion of human rights doesn't stop at boundaries of our offices - or even our home country.
+We also recognize that the promotion of human rights doesn't stop at the boundaries of our offices - or even our home country.
 For over a half-century, we have sent our engineers to all parts of the world in the aftermath of significant earthquakes.
-These engineers investigate damaged and collapsed structures and the like, publish reports on lessons learned, and impart the knowledge gained to clients and non-clients alike.
-Since 2000, we have sent engineering earthquake teams to:
+These engineers investigate damaged and collapsed structures and the like, publish reports on lessons learned and impart the knowledge gained to clients and non-clients alike.
+Since 2010, we have sent engineering earthquake teams to:

-- ✓ Gujarat, India

-- ✓ Ica-Pisco, Peru

-- ✓ Italy

-- Padang, Indonesia

 - ✓ Chile

 - ✓ Haiti

-- Baja California, Mexico
+- ✓ Baja California, Mexico

 - ✓ Christchurch, New Zealand

 - ✓ Ercis, Turkey

+- ✓ Taiwan

+- ✓ Ecuador

+- ✓ Mexico City, Mexico